This tracker discovers new devices on boot and tracks Bluetooth devices periodically based on

 In some cases it can be that your device is not discovered.
 In that case let your phone scan for Bluetooth devices while you restart Home Assistant.
 Just hit

-Scan on your phone all the time until Home Assistant is fully restarted and the device should appear in
+Scan on your phone all the time (or keep the Bluetooth device view open on an iOS device) until Home Assistant is fully restarted and the device should appear in

 For additional configuration variables check the Device tracker page.